justdev-chris/Ultimate-Cat-Clicker/README.md

-# 🐾 Cat Clicker: PURRstige Edition
+# 🐾 Ultimate Cat Clicker

-Welcome to **Cat Clicker: PURRstige Edition™**, the *purr*-fect blend of chaos, charm, and cat-tastic tapping! 👑
+Welcome to **Ultimate Cat Clicker**, the *purr*-fect blend of chaos, charm, and cat-tastic tapping! 👑

 This isn't your ordinary clicker game.
 Dive whiskers-first into a pixel-art world full of mystery, upgrades, monsters, and rich feline lore.
 Built entirely with HTML5, this game runs in the browser — no installs, no hassle.
 Just you, your paws, and a kingdom to conquer.